andywenk/couchdb_and_kanso_talk/README.md

 The slides are found in kanso.html

-(ups - the file is missing - I will push it later ... sry)

 Inside the folder kanso-app you will find the whole app.
 I strongly recommend, that you follow the awesome introduction on http://kan.so